NaveenMachine/QUEST/README.md

 Model selection note: if you only need to evaluate objective tasks and do not need open-ended task evaluation, we recommend the MT+SFT checkpoints because they perform better on reasoning-heavy objective benchmarks.
-For more comprehensive evaluation across both objective and open-ended tasks, we recommend the RL checkpoints.
+For a more comprehensive evaluation across both objective and open-ended tasks, we recommend the RL checkpoints.

 Release note: cached databases and mid-training data are still under legal